IncursusInc/sitecommander/README.md

 Most of the SiteCommander statistics will refresh automatically/periodically.
 Just provide some sensible value here.
 We recommend the default, which is every 60 seconds, but edit to taste.

+## Tag Cloud Widget Settings

+### Name of the Taxonomy Vocabulary to Use in the Tag Cloud Widget

+By default, SiteCommander will use the "tags" vocabulary to generate the tag cloud.
+However, you are free to specify whatever vocabulary you wish.
+The only caveat is that the terms in the vocabulary actually be tied to content types.

+### Restrict the Tag Cloud to This Many Entries

+This simply limits the tag cloud to a certain number of terms (important if you have a boat load of terms in your vocabulary!).

+### Starting Color for Tags (Smallest Frequency)

+Pretty self-explanatory.
+Terms with the lowest number of occurances in the tag cloud will start out at this color.

+### Ending Color for Tags (Largest Frequency)

+Terms with the largest number of occurances will end up with this color.
+Terms will be shaded to some color between the starting color and ending color, again, depending on how often they are used/seen.